AUGUST 2020 EMPLOYMENT DATA DIGEST

-- The unemployment rate decreased to 11.1 percent in June, down from 13.3 percent in May.
-The unemployment rate for people ages 55 and older decreased from 11.8 percent to 9.7 percent.
+- The unemployment rate decreased from 10.2 percent in July to 8.4 percent in August.
+The unemployment rate for people ages 55+ decreased from 8.8 percent to 7.7 percent.

 Source: Bureau of Labor Statistics